Kaminate/kaminate.github.io/content/posts/website/website-setup.md

 ---

-The website source is stored (for free!) using github pages at https://github.com/Kaminate/kaminate.github.io.
+The website source is stored (for free) using github pages at https://github.com/Kaminate/kaminate.github.io.
 Posts are written in `.md` format, and converted to static html using `hugo`.

 # Initial Website Setup